-Listen To My Latest Podcast Episode: Episode 16: The Role of Spirituality in Late Life with Jenny Blok
+Listen To My Latest Podcast Episode: Episode 27 - Why We Need to Tackle Grief in Late Life

 From early in my career, I knew I wanted to work with older adults to improve their wellbeing in late life.
 However, a decade ago when I searched for a role as an ‘aged care psychologist’ I was shocked to discover not a single job listing!
 That’s when I founded Wise Care and began practising on my own.

 For five years, I travelled to aged care homes and facilities to provide treatment and face-to-face intervention for the elderly – and I kept hearing the same thing from my patients: